danberlyne/ascii-banner-creator/README.md

 # About
-This tool is intended for use in the Nation Song Contest, an online forum-based music sharing game with a format based on the Eurovision Song Contest.
+This tool is intended for use in online forum-based music sharing games with formats based on the Eurovision Song Contest.
 The tool generates banners using ASCII art, based on ASCII flags placed in the `Flags-ASCII` folder and entry data entered in the spreadsheet `entries.xlsx`.

 # Requirements
 This tool uses the third party module OpenPyXL.
 Please install this module before attempting to run the Python scripts included here.